-As a student, you will be part of a cohort of peers, and will benefit from professional artist mentors and an artist seminar.
-You will learn how to prepare for life as a practicing artist, to navigate the professional art world, and to manage the business of art.
+As a student, you will be part of a cohort of peers and will benefit from professional artist mentors and a program seminar.
+You will learn how to prepare for life as a practicing artist, to navigate the professional art world, and to manage the business of art

 An important legacy

 Since its inception, the Studio Diploma has been one of SMFA’s core programs, and remains central to our philosophy of interdisciplinary art education.
 The program is one of four college-level programs at SMFA, and has produced many important and well-known contemporary artists.
 Intended for people who desire a concentrated, specialized education, the program leads to an independent, professional art practice.

 The Studio Diploma Program is designed for the lifelong learner, allowing for flexibility and intensive studio instruction and practice.
 Applicants must have obtained a minimum of high school diploma or GED.